DeathCodeYT/ReactTutorial/Readme.md

 # React Projects by DeathCode

-Welcome to the repository containing all the React projects from my [Youtube Channel, DeathCode](https://youtube.com/@DeathCodeYT).
-This repository is a learning resource for React developers, featuring a variety of projects designed to teach different aspects of React development, from basics to advanced topics.
+Welcome to the repository containing all the React Tutorials from my [Youtube Channel, DeathCode](https://youtube.com/@DeathCodeYT).
+This repository is a learning resource for React developers, featuring a variety of Topics to teach different aspects of React development, from basics to advanced topics.
 Follow along with my tutorials, explore the source code, and enhance your React skills.

-## Projects

-- **Expense Tracker:** This project is an expense tracker that helps you keep track of your spending and budgeting.
-- **Tic-Tac-Toe:** This project is a classic tic-tac-toe game implemented in React.

 - **Getting Started:**
   1. Navigate to the project directory (like this):

      ```bash
-     cd tic-tac-toe
+     cd 30-task-manager
      ```

   2. Install dependencies: